• Home

 Lokalise MCP Automated Translation Solution

-Basic Idea
+Basic Concept

-2. Give the AI "hands": After translating, you still have to copy and paste each entry into the Lokalise backend, which is the most tedious part.
-By using the MCP protocol, we can let the AI call the Lokalise API directly.
+2. Give the AI "hands": After translation, copying and pasting item by item into the Lokalise backend is the most tiring part.
+By using the MCP protocol, the AI can directly call the Lokalise API.

 1. Core Code (MCP Server)

-Calling the Lokalise MCP Server
+Invoking Lokalise MCP Server

-Calling the Lokalise MCP Server
+Invoking Lokalise MCP Server

 Click to view the core code of index.ts